instillai/machine-learning-course/decisiontrees.md

 # Decision Trees

 Decision trees are a classifier in machine learning that allow us to make predictions based on previous data.
-They are like a series of sequential "if ... then" statements you feed new data into.
+They are like a series of sequential "if ... then" statements you feed new data into to get a result.

 To demonstrate decision trees, let's take a look at an example.
 Imagine we want to predict whether Mike is going to go grocery shopping on any given day.